Bashar48/Learning-Journal/README.md

 ### - **Challenges**
 A person with a growth mindset approches challenges with a heroic spirit willing to take on any and prevail eventually.
 ### - **obstacles**
-find a way around that.
+ A person with a growth mindset will always face troubles that affect his progress but he will eventually find a way around that.
 ### - **criticism**
 A person with a growth mindset is always open to critisim and is willing to make usefl mends to his approach and listen to oustide opinions.
 ### - **sucssess of others**